proteusthemes/coding-rules-and-guides/README.md

 'container' => false,
 'menu_class' => 'main-navigation'
 ```
-Change "main" with different name if there is more menus.
+Change `main` with different name if there is more menus.

 ### Standard scripts/styles handles